Smurf-IV/ENSEK/ReadMe.md

 - ![](./Tests/Data/Tested.png)

 # To Do's
-- Add a Test project that demonstrates using a real database and not mocking
 - Use the `FileSignature` to check (both sides) that the csv file is real and not too big (OWASP)
 - Add a UI command to get the `FailedMeterReadings` (and Testing)